yoursanonymous/N_R/nr4/README.md

 onClick={handleADDItem()}	->Executes on render==>	Avoid unless intentional immediate execution is required. onClick={() => handleADDItem()}->	Executes on click	==>Use when you need to pass arguments or inline logic. onClick={handleADDItem}	->Executes on click	=>Use when passing a function reference directly is sufficient.

+there are  types of testing
+1)manual testing=opening up different pages,
+2)writing the test cases that will test our code
+- unit testing- testing 1 unit of component
+- intergration testing =>testing the integration or the flow of component
+- end 2 end testing= testing throughout the track of the website form user entering the website then to leaving we are going to use react testing library which acts like a wrapper around dom testing library it uses jest settig up testing in app
+- installing react taesting lib
+- installing jest
+- installed babel dependencies
+- ocnfigure babel
+- config parel file to disable its default babel tarnspilation
+- jest configuration=>npx jest --init
+- install jsdom library=if you are using jest 28 or up you have to install jest enviourment jsdom

+now we used parcel in our app already which uses babel and we hve already isngalled the babel again, htis will craete a conflict b/w the 2 babels. so we have to make cahnges in our parcel parcle uses babel isnide, but if you want to use sjest which askready uses bable you can make changes that stops the babel in parcel  by making .parcelrc if you wan tto test cases you have a commnad for it called test laraedy existing package.json so if we want to test =>we can write npm run test=>that will run our test cases when you wrte test cases they will not run on browser, they need a run time, in thtav case we use jsDom, it is llike a browser but its not a browseer